 “We are finally replacing wool carpeting installed in 1941.”

 This is a snippet from an email I received March 29, 2012.
 That means she had her wool carpet for 71 years!
 That’s in my record book of longest I’ve heard of a carpet lasting.

-On the other end of the spectrum, I received an email from a person who’s wool carpet looked damage in one year!
+On the other end of the spectrum, I received an email from a person who’s wool carpet looked damaged in one year!

 The common theme with wool carpet is all of its advantages are natural.
 As you’ll read below, many of wool’s advantages are seen in nylon but wool’s advantages come straight off the sheep’s back, rather than from a factory coating.